 Ignite Fellowship 2019

-Applications for the Ignite Fellowship 2019 are currently closed.
+Applications for the Ignite Fellowship 2019 are now closed.
+We're delighted to introduce our Ignite 2019 fellows, Annie George and Marjorie Lotfi Gill.

 Recognising the achievements of talented, professional authors the Ignite Fellowship 2019 offers tailored practical and financial support to help writers continue to expand their craft.

 The awards, which have been developed in consultation with our Writers Advisory Panel, are a renovation of our existing Mentoring programme.
 We recognise that professional writers need a range of support for their career and the awards will provide a flexible programme to suit the individual needs of the selected awardees.